OBOAcademy/obook/docs/tutorial/dosdp_overview.md

-# DOSDP - Quick Quide
+# Getting started with DOSDP templates

 Dead Simple OWL Design patterns (DOSDP) is a templating system for documenting and generating new OWL classes.
 The templates themselves are designed to be human readable and easy to author.
 Separate tables (TSV files) are used to specify individual classes.

+The complete DOSDP documentation can be found here http://incatools.github.io/dead_simple_owl_design_patterns/.

+For another DOSDP tutorial see [here](dosdp_template.md).

-## Anatomy of a dosdp file:
+## Anatomy of a DOSDP file:

-### Pattern level keys:
+### Pattern level keys

 [Reference doc](https://github.com/INCATools/dead_simple_owl_design_patterns/blob/master/docs/dosdp_schema.md#properties)